Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: INTRODUCTION

-This paper presents a Zero Trust–based Decentralized Identity Management (D-IM) system for AVs, instantiated on a permissioned blockchain (Hyperledger Iroha).
-D-IM leverages blockchain-backed identifiers and verifiable credentials to bind cryptographic identities to vehicles and infrastructure, enforces continuous verification at enrollment and message time, and supports fast, tamper-evident revocation.
-Conceptually, every entity, vehicle, sensor, or infrastructure node, must prove authenticity before joining the network.
+This paper presents a Zero Trust-based Decentralized Identity Management (D-IM) system for AVs, instantiated on a permissioned blockchain.
+Our solution eliminates dependence on centralized authorities, supports (through the use of blockchain technology) low-latency identity proofing that meets V2X timing budgets, enables fast and tamper-evident revocation propagation across dynamic topologies, and scales to dense traffic scenarios while preserving privacy through unlinkable pseudonym use.
+Moreover, D-IM leverages blockchain-backed identifiers and verifiable credentials to bind cryptographic identities to vehicles and infrastructure, enforces continuous verification at enrollment and message time, and supports fast, tamper-evident revocation. \cite{yousseef2025autonomous,nist800207} Conceptually, every entity, vehicle, sensor, or infrastructure node, must prove authenticity before joining the network.
 Identity proofs accompany safety messages so consumers can validate origin, freshness, and authorization before actuation.
-Voting-based cross-validation further reduces single-source risk in cooperative applications.
 The decentralized ledger provides immutable auditability and eliminates implicit trust in perimeter boundaries, while Zero Trust policies restrict privileges to the minimum necessary and re-evaluate them continuously.
-Our design leverages Hyperledger Iroha to enable lightweight decentralized consensus for ID verification, thereby mitigating risks like Sybil attacks in platooning.
+Practically, our design leverages Hyperledger Iroha to enable lightweight decentralized consensus for ID verification, thereby mitigating risks like Sybil attacks in platooning.
 A malicious entity attempting to impersonate a platoon leader would be immediately detected, isolated, and denied participation, ensuring safety and integrity.
 Collectively, the design addresses CA centralization, revocation latency, and linkability risks identified in prior work \cite{he2022survey,miglani2023blockchain,ying2024v2xReview,ndss2024Revocation, yousseef2025autonomous, vangala2020blockchain}.